 If your company is growing, you’re going to need to hire to fill different positions more often.
 And hiring means training, so they can start their job position as quickly as possible.
 Therefore, onboarding training is key.
 Its goal is to ensure that you provide new hires with the essential knowledge they need to be productive from day one.

-What topics to include in your onboarding training course?
+What topics to include in your onboarding for new employees?

 We’re talking about essential knowledge.
 Forget about telling them everything; you’ll have time later.
 One of the biggest mistakes companies make is doing overly extensive, content-laden onboarding that is not necessary for the first day or even the first week.